 Firstly may we say THANK YOU to everyone who is working hard during this time to keep children and young people happy, learning, laughing, active and calm at this time of great uncertainty!

-Here at Gnoll Primary we prioritise supporting wellbeing above all else and this approach has formed a central part of our planning during this difficult time and will continue to do so on our return once again.
+Here at Gnoll Primary we prioritise supporting wellbeing above all else and this approach has formed a central part of our planning during this difficult time and will continue to do so once again.
 We have an extensive team of staff dedicated to supporting our school community who are on hand to provide guidance and assistance, so if you have any questions or concerns, please do not hesitate to contact the relevant member of staff.
 We are keen to signpost schools and settings to resources that start valuable conversations with pupils and students.
 These resources also provide tested tools to maintain wellbeing at what can be an anxious time for children and young people.

 The key message is that we are here to help.
 No-one should suffer in silence; if your wellbeing is suffering, please make sure that you tell someone.
 The email addresses of the wellbeing team are listed below and there is also a list of numbers that may be helpful.